jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 38-41m at 6tph (+3m)
 * TWI-WAT changing to Northern (West End) at WAT in 39-42m at 4tph (+4m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 42-46m at 6tph (+7m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 43-48m at 4tph (+9m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 46-50m at 4tph (+11m)

 From Kingston to Leicester Square (8m better)